Qovery/documentation/website/guides/tutorial/deploy-rails-with-postgresql.md

 However, deploying an application on any of those cloud providers presents many challenges.
 The typical deployment workflow looks like this: write code, push it to Git repository, compile code, deploy code, validate your changes, and repeat.
 Developers not only have to take care of all of this by themselves, but they also have to configure tons of services (like VPCs, databases, caches, DNS, CDN, and others) to make their application live on the web.

-Qovery solves this problem by combining the reliability of AWS and the simplicity of Heroku to augment the developer experience.
+Qovery solves this problem by combining the reliability of AWS and the simplicity of Heroku to augment the developer experience and to take this configuration burden from developers shoulders.

 In this blog post, I will show you how Qovery improves developers' workflows by deploying staging and production [Rails][urls.rails] application with [PostgreSQL][urls.postgresql] database on Qovery.
 You will be able to focus on writing the best code and delivering business value instead of managing complex services.